rdkerr/variant-search-coding-assignment/README.md

 # Variant Search Coding Assignment

+## Implementation

+Created with React, Node, MySQL and Bootstrap

 ## Assignment

 Create a web application that allows a user to search for genomic variants by gene name and display the results in a tabular view.